 The City is committed to preventing workplace violence and to maintaining a safe work environment.
 The City has adopted the following guidelines to deal with intimidation, harassment or other threats of or actual violence that may occur onsite or offsite during work related activities.

-All employees, citizens, vendors and business associates should be treated with courtesy and respect at all times.
+All employees, citizens, vendors, and business associates should always be treated with courtesy and respect.
 Employees are expected to refrain from fighting, "horseplay" or other conduct that may be dangerous to others.

 Conduct that threatens, intimidates, or coerces another employee, citizen; vendor or business associate will not be tolerated.
-City resources may not be used to threaten, stalk or harass anyone at or outside the workplace, in person or via electronic communication such as email, social media, etc. The City treats threats coming from an abusive personal relationship as it does other forms of violence.
+City resources may not be used to threaten, stalk, or harass anyone at or outside the workplace, in person or via electronic communication such as email, social media, etc. The City treats threats coming from an abusive personal relationship as it does other forms of violence.

-Indirect or direct threats of violence, incidents of actual violence and suspicious individuals or activities should be reported as soon as possible to a supervisor, or the Mayor and / or City Administrator or their designee.
+Indirect or direct threats of violence, incidents of actual violence and suspicious individuals or activities should be reported as soon as possible to a supervisor, the Mayor or the City Clerk.
 When reporting a threat or incident of violence, the employee should be as specific and detailed as possible.
 Employees should not place themselves in peril, nor should they attempt to intercede during an incident.

 The City will promptly investigate all reports of threats of violence or incidents of actual violence and of suspicious individuals or activities.
 The identity of the individual making a report will be protected as much as possible.
 The City will not retaliate against employees making good-faith reports of violence, threats or suspicious individuals or activities.
 To maintain workplace safety and the integrity of its investigation, the City may suspend employees suspected of workplace violence or threats of violence, either with or without pay, pending investigation.